telerik/reporting-docs/knowledge-base/use-two-json-serializers-in-same-asp-net-core-project.md

 ## Description

-A common requirement is to use [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-7.0) for serialization, instead of the required by the [Reporting REST SErvice]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) serialization package [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/).
+A common requirement is to use [System.Text.Json](https://learn.microsoft.com/en-us/dotnet/api/system.text.json?view=net-7.0) for serialization, instead of the required by the [Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) serialization package [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/).

 ## Suggested Workarounds

+### Global

 The most suitable workarounds are explained in the feature request [Migrate to System.Text.Json for serialization, instead of using Newtonsoft.Json](https://feedback.telerik.com/reporting/1506593-migrate-to-system-text-json-for-serialization-instead-of-using-newtonsoft-json).